CloudLabsAI-Azure/sql-in-fabric-ai-embeddings-workshop/docs/exercise2.md

     ![](../images/ex2-49.png)

-1. This option annotates your code for you adding comments outlining the purpose/function of each section.
+1. This option annotates your code for you, adding comments outlining the purpose/function of each section.

     ![](../images/ex2-50.png)

 ### Summary

-In this exercise, you explored on Azure SQL Database Explorer and SQL Query worksheets in Microsoft Fabric.Also, you learned using copilot integrated with Azure SQL Database Explorer.
+In this exercise, you explored Azure SQL Database Explorer and SQL Query worksheets in Microsoft Fabric.
+Also, you learned how to use Copilot integrated with Azure SQL Database Explorer.
 These steps gave you hands-on experience in Azure SQL Database Explorer and SQL Query worksheets in Microsoft Fabric.

 Now, click on **Next** from the lower right corner to move on to the next page.